 To help ensure that our state park campground facilities are available to all individuals, the Missouri Department of Natural Resources accepts campsite reservations in 37 of Missouri's state park campgrounds.
-Currently, 34 parks have a portion of their campsites designated as first-come, first-served sites.
-Click the Campground List link to the right to see which parks take reservations.
+Click the Campground List link to the right to see which parks accept reservations.

 How to make a Reservation

 Available 24 hours a day

 7 a.m. - 7 p.m.
 CT seven days a week

 A reservation guarantees a campsite.
 Availability of activities outside the campground may vary.

 - Make your reservation six months to two days in advance of arrival at most campgrounds (Example: Make your reservation Jan.
 3 for July 3 arrival and no later than July 1 for July 3 arrival).
 Reservations are accepted up to one day in advance at Babler, Bennett Spring, Crowder, Johnson's Shut-ins, Stockton and Watkins Mill state parks.

 - Altering the arrival date for camping stays of trout park opening (March 1) at Roaring River, Montauk and Bennett Spring state parks, and Memorial Day weekend, July 3 and 4, and Labor Day weekend at all state parks will result in forfeiture of two camping days if the reservation was originally made on the first day of the six-month reservation window.

 - On the six-month window opening, the new campsite inventory becomes available at 7 a.m.
 CT for both the reservation center and website.

 What do I need to make my reservation?